 (v) ensuring there is orderly succession of senior management positions by candidates of sufficient caliber.
 The Board delegates to the Nomination and Remuneration Committees to review succession plans and remuneration packages for the Directors.
 The Board also ensures there are appropriate policies for continuous training, appointment and performance monitoring of senior management positions; and

 (vi) overseeing the development and implementation of an appropriate investor relations and communications policy which encourages shareholders’ participation at general meetings, promotes effective communication and proactive engagements with shareholders and other stakeholders.

 3.2 Role of Chairman

 The Chairman is elected by the Board members to provide leadership at Board level and represents the Board to the shareholders and other stakeholders.
 The Chairman will act independently in the best interest of the Group and is responsible for ensuring Board effectiveness and standard of conduct.

 The responsibilities of the Chairman, amongst others, are as follows:

-- to facilitate the effective contribution of all Directors at Board meetings and ensure the appropriate level of interaction among Board members and senior management
+(i) to facilitate the effective contribution of all Directors at Board meetings and ensure the appropriate level of interaction among Board members and Senior Management;

-- to lead the Board and ensure a balance composition of skills, knowledge and experience within the Board members
+(ii) to lead the Board and ensure a balance composition of skills, knowledge and experience within the Board members;

-- to promote constructive and respectful relations between Directors and senior management; and
+(iii) to promote constructive and respectful relations between Directors and Senior Management;

-- to chair all general meetings with the shareholders and ensure effective communication with shareholders and relevant stakeholders.
+(v) to chair all general meetings with the shareholders;

 The Group Managing Director / Group Chief Executive together with Executive Directors have overall responsibilities on the management of the Group’s businesses, policies and day-to-day operations.